-However, in doing so, directors and officers face many kinds of environmental, economic, technological, and institutional challenges that pose different levels of risk for both the company and their own selves.
+In a dynamic business environment, a company’s directors and officers keep it robust and relevant by pushing ahead despite various obstacles.
+However, in doing so, the directors and officers of any organization face many environmental, economic, technological, and institutional challenges that pose different levels of risks for both the company and themselves.

-Navigating through political change, stock market highs and lows and several other situations means they can face backlashes as well as severe penalties and charges for not acting appropriately.
+The landscape in which directors and officers exercise their decision-making powers is often volatile.
+This exposes them to the risk of their actions backfiring or falling flat.
+Navigating through political change, stock market highs, and lows, and several other situations mean they can face backlashes as well as severe penalties and charges for not acting appropriately.

-- Derivative lawsuits alleging breach of fiduciary duty
+Breach of fiduciary duty

 A constant risk looming large for directors and officers is that of derivative lawsuit claims.
 Such claims are usually based on issues like breach of fiduciary duty.
 Some such lawsuits are trivial and thus not very harmful for the individual.
 But others can leave the individual in dire straits legally and financially.